Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 ---

 On their way to where they think Pyra was, encounters with guards were inevitable.
-At one such hall, both sides were about to start battling when the Ultimate Lightning Fury Slash fell all soldiers.
+At one such hall, both sides were about to start battling when the Ultimate Lightning Fury Slash fell the soldiers.
 Rex eyes widened, and his lips jutted up, as he saw the two. "**Zeke!
 Pandoria!**"

 They were surprised, "**Oh, what?
 We came all this way to bust you out!
-How inconsiderate!**" that you got out before we save you!
+How inconsiderate!**" that you got out yourself before we save you!

 "**You kept us waiting!** Won't you... get in trouble- for helping us?"